gregorwolf/SAP-NPM-API-collection/apis/graph-toolkit/README.md

-# Graph Toolkit
+# SAP Graph Toolkit

+SAP Graph is a unified API for SAP, using modern open standards like OData v4.

+With SAP Graph, developers access SAP-managed business data as a single semantically connected data graph, spanning the suite of SAP products.
+Targeting SAP's ecosystem of developers and customers, SAP Graph's one API and Business Data Graph reduce the cost and complexity of creating and deploying reusable extension applications.

-The SAP Graph Command Line Tool allows privileged users with the role of _SAP_Graph_Key_User_ to configure the SAP Graph tenant.
+The SAP Graph Command Line Tool allows users with the role of _SAP_Graph_Key_User_ to mantain business data graphs.

 ## Installation